gitpod-io/gitpod-microsoft-aks-guide/README.md

 # Running Gitpod in [Azure AKS](https://azure.microsoft.com/en-gb/services/kubernetes-service/)

-> **IMPORTANT** This guide exists as a simple and reliable way of creating a Gitpod instance in Azure AKS.
-It
-> is not designed to cater for every situation.
+> **IMPORTANT** This guide exists as a simple and reliable way of creating an environment in AKS that can run Gitpod.
+It is not designed to cater for every situation.
 If you find that it does not meet your exact needs,
 > please fork this guide and amend it to your own needs.

 Before starting the installation process, you need: